 Why use Amigo Data

 There is a solution to this daunting process, fortunately.
-You can use Amigo Data to effortlessly and efficiently pull the data from Redshift to Google Sheets.
+You can use Amigo Data to effortlessly and efficiently connect Redshift data to Google Sheets.
 You don’t need to write a single life of code, and neither do you need data analysts.

 And once set up and connected, it will automatically update the data periodically and send you alerts to make sure that you don’t miss a thing.
 Installing Amigo Data in your Google Sheets is, it may be said, tantamount to installing a drilling rig in your backyard.

-How to import data from Amazon Redshift to Google Sheets
+How to import data from Redshift to Google Sheets

 Let me walk you through how you can import data from Redshift to Google Sheets with Amigo Data.
 Using Amigo Data is very easy and straightforward contrary to what the analogy might suggest.